turingschool/curriculum/source/academy/assessments/scrabble.markdown

 ## Expectations

 * Work on the exercise defined below for 30 minutes with your facilitator
-* The facilitator may change the spec or ask additional questions to assess your understandings/skills
+* The facilitator will assign you a challenge similar but not identical to those in the test suite.
+The facilitator may change the expectations or ask additional questions to assess your understandings/skills
 * As you work, you may:
   * Ask questions of your facilitator
   * Reference external public resources (ie: Google, Ruby API, etc)